 The Gothic cathedral is an impressive showcase of architecture and a testament to how Christianity in Europe endured through the centuries.

-In World War II, the cathedral was bombed 14 times but managed to remain standing.
+The cathedral was bombed 14 times in World War II but remained standing.

 Cologne’s second-tallest structure is one of the largest cathedrals in the world, big enough to house 20,000 people.

 Cologne Cathedral is at Dompropstei Margarethenkloster 5, 50667 Köln.
-You can explore on our own but a guided tour will provide you with a more in-depth explanation of some of its secrets.
+You can explore independently, but a guided tour will give you a more in-depth explanation of some of its secrets.

 There’s a spiral staircase with 509 steps leading to a viewing platform with a fabulous view.